-This list is not exhaustive; depending on the specific details involved in your case, you may be able to recover compensation for additional damages, such as punitive damages.
-Speak to our attorneys about your case to learn more about your options.
+This list is not exhaustive; depending on the specific details involved in your case, you may be able to recover compensation for additional costs, such as punitive damages from the at-fault party.
+However, recovering compensation can be difficult, especially if you are going up against an insurance company with an army of lawyers.
+The right help can make all the difference.
+That is why you should speak to our attorneys about your case to learn more about your options.

-Spinal cord injuries occur as a result of all types of accidents and incidents, including car and truck accidents, motorcycle collisions, slip and falls, defective products, and more.
-Regardless of how your injury occurred, our Glendale attorneys can answer your questions and address any concerns you may have.
+Any accident that puts enough force on your spine could result in a lifelong injury.
+However, regardless of how your injury occurred, our Glendale attorneys at Aghabegian & Associates, PC, can answer your questions and address any concerns you may have.
 We understand what you are going through and are here to provide you with the compassionate and personalized legal attention you deserve.
 Should your case proceed to trial, we are prepared to remain your zealous advocate from start to finish.